Methodologists/metchess/README.md

 * Rspec was used for Test Driven Development to ensure high quality code.

-* Players can invite each other to play through email invites.

 * Players can view all active games and join if available.

 ###### Here's a sneakpeek at the homepage and chess board.